zachboth/the-vanual/_posts/2015-01-07-insulation.markdown

 #### <span class="number"><span>7</span></span> Attach reflectix and rigid paneling to floor

-Since the indivdual pieces of reflectix and rigid foam material will likely be smaller than you’re full template, you’ll have to figure out some sort of mosaic layout.
-Try to lay it out effeciently so you’re wasting the least amount of excess material.
+Since the indivdual pieces of reflectix and rigid foam material will likely be smaller than you’re full template, you’ll have to design a mosaic layout.
+Try to lay it out effeciently so you’re creating the least amount of excess material.

 Trace the template onto your mosaic of material and cut.
-Then use tyvek tape to tape the seams (tape the reflectix outside the van, tape the rigid foam once it’s all in place inside the van).
-Once inside the van, tape the edges of the insulation to the van so it doesn’t move.
+Move the material inside the van and use tyvek tape to tape the seams of the mosaic layout.
+Tape the edges of the insulation to the van so it doesn’t move.

 <img src="../img/post-images/insulation-rigid.jpg" />